mlen108/djcroco/README.rst

     {{ obj.document.url }}

-Returns url of the file (so document can be viewed directly).
+Returns url of the file so document can be viewed directly.

+    {{ obj.document.download_document }}

+Downloads the original document in PDF.

 Dependencies
 ------------